scole02/NeuroHeal/README.md

 Refer to this documentation for navigating the live demo : [website](https://abounding-sneezeweed-a1a.notion.site/Alzi-27ec8c12d5b141f4af6d1ec83726068a)

 ## Alzi App Component:
-Patient Part: An voice-to-text chatbot that can communicate with the Alzheimer's patients
+**Patient Part:** An voice-to-text chatbot that can communicate with the Alzheimer's patients.

-Caregiver Login: An analytical app that can collect and analysis the chatting data which was collected from the patients and chatbot conversation.
+**Caregiver Login:** An analytical app that can collect and analysis the chatting data which was collected from the patients and chatbot conversation.

 ## File Structure
 ```